Eddie Erdelatz: College football

+Professional football

 After rejecting an assistant coaching position with the National Football League's Washington Redskins, Erdelatz sat out the 1959 season, waiting for the inevitable job offers and worked as a volunteer swim instructor for the handicapped.
 Indicating interest in the top job at Boston College, Erdelatz was also seen as a candidate for the New York Giants' position, as well as at the University of Southern California and the University of California, Berkeley.
 The latter position was given to Marv Levy, with questions about Erdelatz's departure from Navy given as the reason.

 Having rejected the AFL's Los Angeles Chargers the year before, Erdelatz raised eyebrows when he accepted the head coaching position with the new league's Oakland Raiders on February 9, 1960.
 The team, which was originally scheduled to play in Minnesota, was the last squad to select players and was limited in talent.

 During his first season, the team struggled to a 6–8 record primarily because of a weak defense.
 Off the field, Erdelatz battled an ulcer.
 When ownership conflicts kept the team from signing any top draft picks the next season, Erdelatz watched the Raiders outscored 99–0 in their first two games, resulting in his dismissal on September 18, 1961.

 After the year had ended, Erdelatz applied for the head coaching job with Army and the NFL's St. Louis Cardinals but came up empty.
 He announced his retirement from football on May 9, 1962, and said he would work as an executive with a California financial company.

+Death

 On October 27, 1966, shortly after he had undergone a routine physical, Erdelatz had surgery to remove a malignant tumor from his stomach.
 His cancer spread and caused his death two weeks later.
 His funeral was attended by more than three hundred people.